Last Updated on July 2, 2026 by Daniel Globe

 - Check email for suspicious booking activity.

-- Keep a printed copy in a secure place for trips.
+- Keep a printed copy in a secure place for trips where connectivity is unreliable.

 Frequently Asked Questions

-The 13-digit e-ticket number is your unique flight ID: three airline-code digits plus ten ticket digits.
-You use it to verify bookings, manage changes, and request refunds, showing e ticket significance during your booking process.
+It’s your unique flight ticket ID — three airline-code digits plus ten ticket digits.
+You’ll use it to verify bookings, manage changes, and request refunds.
+It’s different from your 6-character PNR and your flight number.

 Conclusion